ngroberts/Discradisca_antillarum/README.md

 ```

-#### Manually curate in juicer to get diploid chromosome number:
+### Manually curate in juicer to get diploid chromosome number:

 Haphic produces a file, juicebox.sh in 04.build, you can adde the appropriate headers and run this to get the files needed for juicer.

-The fileswe need for juicebox are:
+The files we need for juicebox are:

 > out_JBAT.hic
 > out_JBAT.assembly